 Improvement doesn’t have to come only from big, sweeping changes.
 While it is sometimes necessary to tackle big problems using big projects, this is not always the case.
 Incremental improvement is an approach to process improvement in which you and your staff focus efforts on smaller solutions that slowly but surely move the business toward success.
 These ideas are typically low-cost and low-risk, and are implemented by employees throughout the entire organization.
 Although the results may not produce dramatic effects immediately, they will be long lasting.
 And the accumulation of numerous small improvements is often as powerful, or even more powerful, than attempts at making huge leaps.

-Incremental improvement in practice looks like minor adjustments to existing stairstepsprocesses made continuously, by everyone.
+Incremental improvement in practice looks like minor adjustments to existing processes made continuously, by everyone.
 Check out this example of what happened when one of our customers got their employees engaged in incremental improvement.

 This chart shows the number of improvement ideas submitted (blue) compare to those that have been completed (red).
 Do you see how the left side of the chart increases in a stair step pattern?
 Compare that to the right side of the chart, that increases steeply and smoothly.